2gis/on-premise-helm-charts/charts/proxy-traffic-jams/README.md

 # Proxy Traffic Jams

-The repository contains a HTTP server for proxing service traffic-jams
+The repository contains an HTTP server for proxying service traffic-jams

-Data import starts before the main HTTP API is launched and is based on the mechanism of hooks

 ## Installing the Chart